fastify/middie/README.md

 ```
 <a name="keep-context"></a>
 #### Keep the context
-If you need it you can also keep the context of the calling function by calling `run` with `run(req, res, this)`, in this way you can avoid closures allocation.
+If you need it you can also keep the context of the calling function by calling `run` with `run(req, res, this)`, avoiding closures allocation.

 ```js
 http